-While the number of EMF detox options will almost certainly increase in the coming years, alongside EMF awareness and the exponential growth in EMF-emitting technology, there is another trend that puts this at risk.
+While the number of EMF detox options will almost certainly increase in the coming years, along with EMF awareness and the exponential growth in EMF-emitting technology, another trend puts this at risk.

 SpaceX’s satellite internet project is called StarLink.
 The first test satellites were launched in 2018.
 Then 120 more were launched in 2019.
 And StarLink plans to launch 12,000 low-earth orbit satellites in the coming years.
-By way of comparison, there are only 2,000 such satellites today, and only 9,000 ever launched across human history.
+By comparison, there are only 2,000 such satellites today, and only 9,000 have ever been launched across human history.

-Once all of these companies get their satellites up in orbit, there will be about 50,000 of these low-earth orbiters, emitting enough EMF to provide broadband internet to every inch of the planet.
+Once these companies get their satellites up in orbit, there will be about 50,000 of these low-earth orbiters, emitting enough EMF to provide broadband internet to every inch of the planet.

-Already, with just 120 satellites in orbit, astronomers around the world are complaining that these new satellites are interfering with their work.
+With just 120 satellites in orbit, astronomers worldwide are complaining that these new satellites are interfering with their work.

-It is as yet unknown how much EMF exposure will result on the ground from these new satellites from StarLink and many other providers.
-But if these companies promise high-speed internet coverage for every inch of the planet, then EMF levels will obviously increase, jeopardizing the ability for EMF free zones to serve as a safe haven for the electrohypersensitive, and those who just want a real detox from electrosmog.
+If these companies do as promised and cover every inch of the planet with high-speed internet, then EMF levels will obviously increase.
+This will jeopardize the ability of EMF-free zones to serve as a safe haven for the electrohypersensitive and those who just want a real detox from electrosmog.